What's Hot

 6. ‘Technology is a highly human activity,’

-In his 2017 graduating speech at MIT, Apple Inc. Chief Executive Tim Cook declared, “Technology is capable of doing tremendous things.
+In his 2017 graduating speech at MIT, Apple Inc. Chief Executive Tim Cook declared, “Technology can do tremendous things.

 “However, it has no desire to do big things—it has no desire to do anything.”
-Mr. Cook went on to say that, despite its power, we have control over how we utilize Working in technology.
+Mr. Cook said that, despite its power, we control how we utilize Working Technology.

-The trick is that because Working in technology is most commonly adopted by businesses.
-Where such businesses must consider both the implications of their activities and how they profit from them.
+The trick is that businesses most commonly adopt Working in Technology.
+Such companies must consider the implications of their activities and how they profit from them.

 When firms fail to do so, regulators, media, and the general public step in.